Fall of Saigon: Refugees

 While American citizens were generally assured of a simple way to leave the country just by showing up to an evacuation point, South Vietnamese who wanted to leave Saigon before it fell often resorted to independent arrangements.
 The under-the-table payments required to gain a passport and exit visa jumped sixfold, and the price of seagoing vessels tripled.
 Those who owned property in the city were often forced to sell it at a substantial loss or abandon it altogether; the asking price of one particularly impressive house was cut 75 percent within a two-week period.
 American visas were of enormous value, and Vietnamese seeking American sponsors posted advertisements in newspapers.
 One such ad read: "Seeking adoptive parents.
 Poor diligent students" followed by names, birthdates, and identity card numbers.
 A disproportionate fraction of Vietnamese in the 1975 wave of emigration who later achieved refugee status in the United States were former members of the South Vietnamese government and military.
-Though most expected to find political and personal freedom in the United States on account of their anti-Communist bonafides, many were placed in U.S. military detention centers for weeks to months.
+Though most expected to find political and personal freedom in the United States on account of their anti-Communist bonafides, they often encountered an unexpected and complex resettlement process, involving stays in U.S. military-operated processing centers for varying lengths of time before they could begin their new lives in America.